Ivan-Korolenko/json-with-bigint/README.md

 JS library that allows you to easily serialize and deserialize data with BigInt values

-## Why would I need JSON-with-BigInt?
+## Why would I need json-with-bigint?

 3 reasons: